-5 Reliable Dividend Stocks for the Next 10 Years - Cabot Wealth Network
+5 Reliable Dividend Stocks for the Next 10 Years

 Target (TGT)

 With the exception of perhaps Consolidated Edison – a utility company that’s the longest-tenured member of the New York Stock Exchange, dating back to 1824 when it debuted as the New York Gas Light Co. – these are household names.
 They’re sitting in plain sight.
-They’ve been paying a dividend for decades, and growing that payment every year for at least 30 years.
+They’ve been paying a dividend for decades and growing that payment every year for at least 30 years.

-And while their share prices aren’t accelerating the way they used to, the performance is still respectable: their average return over the past year is 5.5%, or more than twice the 2.13% return in the S&P 500 during that time.
-Sprinkle in the better-than-average, and perennially growing, dividend payouts, and there’s a good chance if you bought any of these reliable dividend stocks today and held them for the next 10 years, you’ll make a lot of money – and possibly beat the market.
+And while their share prices aren’t accelerating the way they used to (Target is the only company on this list to have posted a negative return over the last two years, and a fairly significant one at that: -54.86%), the performance is still more than respectable: Their average return in the last two years is 7.1%, better than the loss of 3.6% in the S&P 500 during that time.
+And that’s not even factoring in the compound value of dividend reinvestment over those two years.
+Sprinkle in the better-than-average, and perennially growing, dividend payouts, and there’s a good chance if you bought any of these reliable dividend stocks today and held them for the next 10 years, you’d make a lot of money – and possibly beat the market.

-Note: *This post has been updated from an original version, published in 2019, and is periodically updated to reflect market conditions.